ARGOeu/poem-2/README.md

 ### SYNC_<tenant_name>

+> Section is _optional_ and is of particular interest for tenants that comes with GOCDB-like service whose service types are defined there and should be periodically pulled and presented in the ARGO POEM.

 These control options are used by sync scripts that fetch all available services types from GOCDB-like service.
 Additionally, if GOCDB-like service supports only Basic HTTP Authentication, it should be enabled by setting `UsePlainHttpAuth` and specifying credentials in `HttpUser` and `HttpPass`.

     [SYNC_EGI]